Cameroon streamlines passport issuance with biometric identity enrolment

 BRKs deployed to diplomatic missions around the world

-The General Delegation for National Security (DGNS) of Cameroon signed a 10-year deal in late 2020 with German company Augentic and Portuguese company Imprensa Nacional-Casa da Moeda (INCM) to produce top-quality biometric passports.
+The General Delegation for National Security (DGNS) of Cameroon signed a 10-year agreement in late 2020 with an international consortium to produce biometric passports.

-The project goal was to significantly reduce the time it took to issue passports from months to just 48 hours.
-To meet this ambitious target, Laxton was brought on board to provide the necessary equipment and technology.
+The project reduced passport issuance times from several months to 48 hours.
+Laxton was brought on board to provide the required equipment and technology.

 Project